SafetyCulture/safetyculture-sdk-python/ReadMe.md

-#safetypy (PythonSDK)
+#safetypy (SafetyCulture Python SDK)

-Python SDK for interacting with the SafetyCulture Public API
+Python SDK for interacting with the SafetyCulture API

 **NOTES**:
 safetypy is written in Python 2 (Python 3 *will* generate errors)

 **Instructions**:
- * Install Python 2.7.x
- * Install pip (Python package manager)
+ * Install Python 2.7.x (and the pip package manager if your Python is older than 2.7.9)
  * Clone this repository to a directory on your computer
  * Go to the cloned directory on your computer
  * Execute the following command from the command line to install the package dependencies: